Leah McHugh covers all the bases for Amazon sellers and UPC codes: where to buy, brands, private labels, bundles and enforcement practices

 Resellers: is there already a listing with the correct information?
 List against that and shut down your listing with the incorrect UPC.

-If there isn’t a correct listing, you should still shut down your listing, and relist with the correct information.
+If there isn’t a correct listing, you should still shut down or merge your listing, and relist with the correct information.

-Private labels: At this point, it looks like Amazon are targeting sellers listing other brands, and new listings.
+Private labels: At this point, it looks like Amazon is targeting new listings and sellers listing other brands.
 However, Amazon’s wording is very clear that this policy applies to all UPCs:

 It is only a matter of time before they begin cleaning up their entire catalog.

-2016 is the year of catalog cleanup for Amazon.
-It’s in their interest and it’s in their customer’s interest to maintain the integrity of their product listings.
+Amazon is trying to clean up their catalog.
+It’s in their interest, and it’s in their customer’s interest, to maintain the integrity of their product listings.

 You decide whether it’s worth it.